svandragt/pipeline/README.md

 The idea is to end up somewhere between ASP.NET MVC setup and WordPress action/filter/hooks but in an orderly fashion.
 This allows a micro framework to expose points for functionality to hook into.

 The problem with the WordPress way is that code is all over the place, hooking into a multitude of places.
-The problem with ASP.NET MVC is that even Super Mario gets ADHD from all the plumbing and interfaces that are required.
+The problem with ASP.NET MVC is that too much plumbing and interfaces are required.

 Let's see if a micro solution is possible.

-* I'd like  to object oriented programming for the supplied framework features (Pipeline, Router) but that creating an integration project will be functional programmed.
+* I'd like to use object oriented programming for the supplied framework features (Pipeline, Router) but that creating an implementation project can be functionally programmed.
 * Pipelines are arrays of function names which are called by the main Pipeline class.
 * We're all adults so we're exposing public properties directly doing away with getters and setters.
 * Composition is all currently done  in the `__destruct()` method of classes, this means we don't have to worry about ->show() and ->run() methods.

-Figuring the rest out as i go.
+I'm still figuring out the rest.

 ```